FHNW-IVGI/Geoharvester/README.md

 ##### Cannot start application

 - Check if conda environment is set up and running `conda info --envs` (active environment with asterik \*)

+##### Can`t resolve geopanda import

+- Is the package installed? (run `conda list` in your activated conda env)
+- You might need to switch your Python interpreter in VS Code (bottom right corner, click on it, select anaconda version "geoharvester")
+- This might happen because of the old env version still being there, delete env folder as we now use conda instead